bpires/handbook/js/index.md

 const car = Object.create()
 ```

 You can also initialize an object using the `new` keyword before a function with a capital letter.
 This function serves as a constructor for that object.
-In there, we can initialize the arguments we receive as parameters, to setup the initial state of the object:
+In there, we can initialize the arguments we receive as parameters, to set up the initial state of the object:

 ```js
 function Car(brand, model) {